branded image with background image of man carrying a casket

 Funeral and Burial Expenses

 Through a wrongful death lawsuit, you and your family can seek compensation from the responsible party to cover the cost of your loved one’s funeral expenses and burial costs.
+These expenses include the funeral service, burial plot, casket or urn, cremation costs, headstone, memorial service, flowers, and other memorial expenses.
 Funerals and burials can cost thousands of dollars that your family may not be able to afford without this compensation from your lawsuit.

 Lost Wages and Benefits